Thursday, March 22, 2012

 So....why isn't this on DVD yet?

 No earthly idea why here, if anything I think it was ahead of its time--save for the soundtrack and especially Peters' threads.
 Franklin (whose other plays include THE PRODIGAL SISTER and CHRISTCHILD) expressed frustration with the Hollywood version of her best-known play, and has yet to write for the big screen again.
-Since it was never released on VHS either, it may be a dispute over the rights, a common holdup.
+Since it was never released on VHS either, it may be a dispute over music rights, a common holdup.

 Why it should be on DVD: